Global-Solutions-Alliance/model-engine/README.md

   * The overall integration between multiple solution models (used to model, for example, the impact of adopton of one solution on demand for another) is work in progress.

 Other work in progress:
-  * Continuing work to make the interfaces more accessible to folks outside the Project Drawdown community, both in terms of code improvements and documentation.
+  * Continuing work to make the interfaces more accessible to folks outside the Global Solution Alliance community, both in terms of code improvements and documentation.

-For a more detailed list, see the [Issues List](https://github.com/ProjectDrawdown/solutions/issues).
+For a more detailed list, see the [Issues List](https://github.com/Global-Solutions-Alliance/model-engine/issues).

 ---
 # Using the PDME